CamPlume1/generate_take_home/README.md

 ### Strategy 6: Allow Invalids
 In this strategy, non-digit characters are NOT filtered out of barcodes.
 Originally they were, allowing for invalid input to be handled gracefully.

+### Strategy 7: In Queue
+**NOTE: I generated this solution AFTER my interview, with the solution given by my interviewer** commands in the current block are processed before commands applied to the previous block

 ## Connection Handling
 For this project, I used the HTTP Client, HTTP Response, and jackson library to parse, build, and send API requests.